-The Democratic Party of Maine declares these Rules and procedures to be adopted, effective upon the adjournment of the 1992 State Convention.
-These Rules remain in effect until amended by a subsequent State Convention or by the Democratic State Committee (DSC) in accordance with Chapter 15 of these Rules.
-These Rules, under the authority of Maine Democrats, as approved at the Maine State Democratic Convention, shall take precedence over any conflicting bylaws of the state, county, or municipal committees or any other entity of the Maine Democratic Party.
-Each subsidiary body created by these Rules shall be run in accordance with its own bylaws and rules of order, but nothing in these Rules shall be interpreted so as to allow any action contrary to the Rules of the Maine Democratic Party or actions taken by the Democratic State Convention.
+The Democratic Party of Maine declares these Rules and procedures this Charter to be adopted, effective upon the adjournment of the 1992 State Convention.
+These Rules remain This Charter remains in effect until amended by a subsequent State Convention or by the Democratic State Committee (DSC) in accordance with Chapter 15 of these Rules this Charter.
+These Rules This Charter, under the authority of Maine Democrats, as approved at the Maine State Democratic Convention, shall take precedence over any conflicting bylaws of the state, county, or municipal committees or any other entity of the Maine Democratic Party.
+Each subsidiary body created by these Rules this Charter shall be run in accordance with its own bylaws and rules of order, but nothing in these Rules this Charter shall be interpreted so as to allow any action contrary to the Rules Charter of the Maine Democratic Party or actions taken by the Democratic State Convention.